• Skip to primary navigation

 What do you serve with fajitas?

 For a quick weeknight meal, I usually just serve them with a variety of toppings and leave it at that.
 For entertaining or to bulk out the meal more, you can also serve them with a few sides.
-Some side dishes that pair well with fajitas are corn on the cob, Mexican rice, salads, tortilla chips and dip (salsa, guacamole, nacho cheese sauce).
+Here are over 30 delicious side dishes for fajitas to choose from!

 Possible Variations